JohT/showcase-quarkus-eventsourcing/showcase-quarkus-eventsourcing/WALKTHROUGH.md

 # Walkthrough

-The following topics are meant to lead you through the code and highlight most important code pieces from different angles.
+The following topics are meant to lead through the code and highlight most important code pieces from different angles.

 ## Topics